-Perhaps the most insane, A-list packed casting of this year goes to 'Don't Look Up', a new Netflix comedy from Adam McKay which is scheduled to start filming at the end of year.
+Perhaps the most insane, A-list packed casting of this year goes to 'Don't Look Up', a new Netflix comedy from Adam McKay which is scheduled to start filming next week.
+You heard us!

-It would seem that every A-lister and their dog has been cast to star in the film, with the recent announcement of Jennifer Lawrence, Timothée Chalamet, Ariana Grande, Leonardo DiCaprio, Meryl Streep, Matthew Perry, Kid Cudi, Jonah Hill and Himesh Patel joining Cate Blanchett and Rob Morgan in the upcoming film.
+It would seem that everyone we are obsessed with (plus a few add ons) has been cast to star in the film, with the recent announcement of Jennifer Lawrence, Timothée Chalamet, Ariana Grande, Leonardo DiCaprio, Meryl Streep, Matthew Perry, Kid Cudi, Jonah Hill and Himesh Patel joining Cate Blanchett and Rob Morgan in the upcoming film.
 According to The Suffolk Journal, J-Law was recently spotted in Boston, gearing up to start shooting the production.

 McKay will write, direct and co-produce the film alongside Kevin Messick, under McKay’s Production company, Hyperobject Industries.